This post may contain affiliate links. Read my full disclosure policy.

 - Farro Bowl with Kale & Figs

 Roasted Fig Tart with Mascarpone Cream, Honey and rosemary….using fresh figs, lightly roasted and caramelized in the oven.

 - 1 cup all purpose flour, or pasty flour

 - 1 large egg yolk

 - Cream the butter and sugar together until light and fluffy for 3 minutes, using a stand mixer with the paddle attachment, stopping on occasion to scrape down sides and bottom.
-Add the flour, salt and sugar and mix on low speed until fully incorporated about one minute.
+Add the flour and salt and mix on low speed until fully incorporated about one minute.
 Add the egg yolk and continue to mix on low speed until the dough comes together about 30 seconds.
 Wrap in plastic wrap and refrigerate for one hour (or up to 4 days).

-- Make the Creamy Filling: In a stand mixer, with the paddle attachment, whip mascarpone or cream cheese with goat cheese until till creamy, scraping down the sides.
-Add yogurt and honey.
+Make the Creamy Filling: In a stand mixer, with the paddle attachment, whip mascarpone or cream cheese with goat cheese until till creamy, scraping down the sides.
+Add yogurt, vanilla and honey.
 Taste, adding more honey to taste.
 Whip until silky smooth.

 You can bake the shell ahead, you can make the filling ahead.
 It’s nice to do this in stages. 🙂

-Keywords: fig tart, roasted fig tart, fresh fig tart, fig dessert
+Keywords: fig tart, roasted fig tart, fresh fig tart, fig dessert, fig tart recipe,